Sairyss/domain-driven-hexagon/README.md

 - For optional properties that require some complex setting up, [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) and [Builder Pattern](https://refactoring.guru/design-patterns/builder) can be used.
 - Make Entities partially immutable.
 Identify what properties shouldn't change after creation and make them `readonly` (for example `id` or `createdAt`).

-**Note**: A lof of people tend to create one module per entity, but this approach is not very good.
+**Note**: A lot of people tend to create one module per entity, but this approach is not very good.
 Each module may have multiple entities.
 One thing to keep in mind is that putting entities in a single module requires those entities to have related business logic, don't group unrelated entities in one module.

 Example files: